 My stock lens for wide angle shots in interiors or architectural work.
 It has wonderful bite and sharpness, with great micro-contrast (midtone contrast) although not quite as sharp as other Zeiss lenses in the extreme corners (still better than most other lenses of any manufacturer).
 The distortion is absolutely minimal.

 I purchased this lens after using (and returning after the first shoot!) the Zeiss Milvus 21mm, which suffered from complex distortions, which was impossible to correct completely.
 The 21mm is a wonderful and amazingly sharp lens for landscapes, but completely unusable for interiors or architectural work.

 Extreme wide view lenses – 18mm

 This 18mm lens I use for when I need a wide view.
 The Zeiss Milvus 18mm lens is remarkable in its rectilinear perfection, without any fish-eye style barrel or complex distortions.
 Not only is it very sharp with great mid-tone contrast and bite, it has incredibly low distortion, which, as in this image here, I did not need to correct at all.

 Nikon 19mm f/4 PC-E Tilt Shift lens

 What an amazing lens this is.
 Without a doubt the best of the Nikon tilt shift lenses, and most likely of any DSLR camera.
 Both the tilt as well as the shift can be adjusted independently, unlike the other 3 Nikon PC-E lenses, so it has the same creative photography abilities as Canon tilt shift lenses have had some for time (finally, Nikon!).
-But this lens is astonishingly well made, and astonishingly sharp.
-More info and images coming soon!
+But this lens is extremely well made, and very sharp.

 Nikon 24mm f/3.5 Tilt/Shift